The role of magnetic fields in shaping $\gamma$-ray emission from the Fermi bubbles: Cosmic ray transport model

+However, the validity of quasi-linear theory for describing the perpendicular diffusion coefficient is particularly questionable \citep{Giacalone_1999,Casse_2001,Cohet_2016}, for which field line wandering is suggested to also play a key role in particle transport \citep{Mertsch_2020}.
+We therefore instead appeal to results from approaches which attempt to go beyond this description as a motivation for the value of $D_{\perp}/D_{\parallel}$ we adopt.

+Several works have provided a ratio between the perpendicular and parallel diffusion scattering lengths $\sim 10^{-2}-10^{-1}$, either directly through numerical simulations \citep{Casse_2001,Hussein_2015, Cohet_2016}, or by attempts to derive new analytical forms for the scattering rates \citep{Shalchi_2010,Gammon_2017}.
+Here, as a first step, we arbitrarily select a ratio of $D_{\perp} = 0.1D_{\parallel}$, which sits within this motivated range.

-The magnetic field distribution from the MHD simulations (section \ref{Pluto_Numerical_setup}) has been used to define the diffusion tensor.
+The magnetic field from the MHD simulations (section \ref{Pluto_Numerical_setup}) was used to define the diffusion tensor orientation in each simulation cell.
+Since the turbulent magnetic field is random, and coherent on considerably smaller scales than the simulation cells, its contribution to $\bfm{\hat{b}}$ was neglected.

 Fig.~\ref{fig:_a_diff} shows the 2D distribution of the parallel diffusion scattering length defined by Eq.~(\ref{Dc_inhomo}) as a function of $R$ and $z$.
 The contour lines (dashed black line) have been drawn for a diffusion scattering length of $3D_{\parallel}(30~{\rm GeV})/c=0.3$~pc, $3D_{\parallel}(30~{\rm GeV})/c=0.42$~pc and $3D_{\parallel}(30~{\rm GeV})/c=0.9$~pc.
 Since the parallel diffusion scattering length depends on the magnetic field distribution, its profile can be easily understood with Figs.~\ref{fig:_b} and \ref{fig:_d}.
 As the radial magnetic field component $B_r$ dominates over $B_{\phi}$ centrally in the simulation and decreases in strength as $\propto r^{-2}$, the parallel diffusion scattering length increases as the radius increases.
 Beyond a radius of $\sim$ 14~kpc, $B_{\phi}$ forms a thin shell which alters how the parallel diffusion scattering length changes with distance.
 Beyond a radius of $r>$17~kpc, a minimal (floor) value for the magnetic field has been set to $2.6\times 10^{-5}$~$\mu$G, corresponding to $3D_{\parallel}(30~\mathrm{GeV})/c = 3$~pc.